Guidelines for Testing E-commerce Websites

 - Login Form Page and Accounts Pages

-Of course there are many other pages on a typical e-commerce website, but the main core user journey would entail touching the above pages and that’s where testing e-commerce websites should focus on: The Checkout Journey.
+Of course, there are many other pages on a typical e-commerce website, but the main core user journey would entail touching the above pages and that’s where testing e-commerce websites should focus on: The Checkout Journey.

 These “front-end” pages most likely communicate with “back-end” web services, such as Product Search Service, Content Service, Booking Engine, Payment Services, Accounts Services, etc. Therefore, it is important when testing e-commerce websites that we test individual services in isolation as well as integrated as a whole system.

-A typical user journey flow would start at homepage, or a product landing page, searching for a product, reviewing the product, adding product(s) to the shopping cart, fill in order details and payment details and submitting the order.
+A typical user journey flow would start at the homepage, or a product landing page, searching for a product, reviewing the product, adding product(s) to the shopping cart, fill in order details and payment details and submitting the order.

 Ideas for Testing E-commerce Websites

 We have already discussed tips and guidelines for testing web applications and common test methods and test techniques for web application testing which are also applicable to testing e-commerce websites.

 In this article, we examine some common test cases which are specific for testing e-commerce websites.
 The ideas presented here are some generic high-level test cases which are applicable to most e-commerce websites, and you can use this guide to get started with testing e-commerce websites.

 Testing Shopping Cart